Ainevsia/xd/README.md

 # xd
-A little toy to preview a hex dump of a given file, just like xxd
+A little toy written in Rust to preview a hex dump of a given file, just like xxd

 ## Compile